History of the Tampa Bay Buccaneers: Seasons 1983–1996

-Earlier, in the 1977 draft, the Bucs had passed on future Hall of Fame running back Tony Dorsett with the No. 1 overall pick in favor of Ricky Bell, who had played for McKay at USC, while they subsequently traded away picks that turned into eventual Hall of Famers Dan Hampton and Irving Fryar.
-The franchise also frequently traded or gave up on quality players who went on to greater success on other teams.
-The most notable examples were all quarterbacks: Williams; Steve Young, who was traded to the San Francisco 49ers after the Bucs drafted Vinny Testaverde first overall in the 1987 draft, only to become a Super Bowl MVP and Hall of Famer with San Francisco; and Testaverde, whom the Bucs let walk to the Cleveland Browns via free agency in 1992.

 The front-office woes affected the team regardless of who was brought in to coach.
 McKay stepped down at the end of the 1984 season and was succeeded by Leeman Bennett, who had coached the Atlanta Falcons to their first-ever playoff win.
 After two disastrous 2–14 seasons, he was replaced by former New York Giants and University of Alabama head coach Ray Perkins.
 Perkins brought back much-needed discipline and “three-a-day” practices, but this proved too much of a good thing.
 The team was so physically drained by game day that the losses continued to pile up, and Perkins was fired before the end of the 1990 season.
 Offensive coordinator Richard Williamson became interim head coach, and had the "interim" tag removed following a promising finish to the 1990 season.
 The momentum didn't last, however, and Williamson was fired after the 1991 season when the team regressed to 3–13, their worst season since 1986.

 Largely due to the Bucs’ wretched showings on the field, attendances were typically among the lowest in the league.
 Usually, the only times that games attracted crowds anywhere near capacity were when the Chicago Bears and Green Bay Packers came to town and brought thousands of their fans with them.
 Both teams had large followings in Tampa Bay due to the large number of Midwestern expatriates in the area.
 As a result, most Bucs home games were blacked out locally.
 At one point, 32 home games in a row from 1982 to 1986 – all or part of five seasons – were not televised locally.